provegard/ncdbg/DOCUMENTATION.md

 * Java version 1.8.0_66 or newer, though NCDbg currently won't enforce it.

+### Java 9

+I've tested running a _debug target_ with Java 9 (JDK build 9-ea+164) and NCDbg running with Java 8 could debug it just fine.
+I haven't tested building and running NCDbg on Java 9 simply because I couldn't get Gradle to work with Java 9.

 ## The debug target

 The Nashorn application to debug is called the _debug target_.
 Start the debug target with the following VM arguments: